 Used in conjunction with gentamicin for prophylaxis in penicillin-allergic patients undergoing gastrointestinal or genitourinary procedures.

 Because S aureus is a common pathogen, antistaphylococcal drugs should be included in the treatment regimen.
 An antistaphylococcal penicillin, a cephalosporin, or vancomycin may be used.
 Again, with the increasing incidence of methicillin-resistant staphylococcal infections, coverage that includes antibiotics effective against MRSA is recommended.
 If the patient has undergone a neurosurgical procedure recently, the penicillin should be combined with a third-generation cephalosporin and an aminoglycoside.
 Gram-stain and culture results are used to guide therapy.

-J Stephen Huff, MD, Professor of Emergency Medicine and Neurology, Department of Emergency Medicine, University of Virginia School of Medicine
+J Stephen Huff, MD, FACEP, Professor of Emergency Medicine and Neurology, Department of Emergency Medicine, University of Virginia School of Medicine

 Disclosure: Nothing to disclose.

 Francisco Talavera, PharmD, PhD, Adjunct Assistant Professor, University of Nebraska Medical Center College of Pharmacy; Editor-in-Chief, Medscape Drug Reference

 Florian P Thomas, MD, PhD, MA, Drmed, Director, Regional MS Center of Excellence, St Louis Veterans Affairs Medical Center; Director, National MS Society Multiple Sclerosis Center; Director, Neuropathy Association Center of Excellence, Professor, Department of Neurology and Psychiatry, Associate Professor, Institute for Molecular Virology, St Louis University School of Medicine; Editor-in-Chief, Journal of Spinal Cord Medicine